Kong/kong/README.md

 1. Clone the repository and make it your working directory.
 2. Run `[sudo] make install`

-  This will build the `kong` binary.
+  This will build and install the `kong` luarock globally.

 3. Run `make dev`